Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Related Works

 This section highlights some influencing literature that discussed \gls{rpl}'s performance under common routing attacks.
 As stated earlier, none of them had investigated \gls{rpl}'s security mechanisms, except for the conference version of this paper.

 Le \textit{et al.} in \cite{Le2013a} evaluated \gls{rpl}'s performance under four \gls{rpl}-based attacks: the Decreased Rank, Local Repair, Neighbor, and DODAG\footnote{DODAG = Destination-Oriented Directed Acyclic Graph} Information Solicitation (DIS) attacks.
-Their work showed that the Decreased Rank and the Local Repair attacks affects the \gls{pdr} the most, while \acrshort{dis} attack introduced the most \gls{e2e} latency.
-Neighbor attack showed the least impact on the network.
-Compared to our work, the authors only tackled with the unsecured mode of \gls{rpl} while they ignored the effect of their attacks on power consumption.
+Their work showed that the Decreased Rank and the Local Repair attacks affect the \gls{pdr} the most, while the \acrshort{dis} attack introduced the most \gls{e2e} latency.
+The Neighbor attack showed the least impact on the network.
+Compared to our work, the authors only tackled with the unsecured mode of \gls{rpl} while ignoring the effect of their attacks on power consumption.

 Kumar \textit{et al.} in \cite{Kumar2016} investigated the effects of the Blackhole attack, on \gls{rpl}-based network through simulations.
 As expected, the attack was successful in reducing the \gls{pdr} and increased both the \gls{e2e} latency and control messages overhead.
 However, the authors did not evaluate the power consumption and neglected the existence of \gls{rpl}'s security mechanisms.